gylx/Pattern-Recognition/README.md

 # Pattern-Recognition
-Coursework for the pattern recognition course at Imperial College
+Report for the pattern recognition coursework at Imperial College London